prupani-7/Multipart-Geometry/README.md

 ## Run a sample

-Once you have set up your developer environment you can run any sample from within Android Studio by selecting the app module from the **Edit Configurations** drop down and clicking the **Run** button from the toolbar.
+Once you have set up your developer environment you can run any example app from within Android Studio by selecting the app module from the **Edit Configurations** drop down and clicking the **Run** button from the toolbar.

+Multipoint Geometry:
 ![Multipoint-Geometry.png](img_3.png)

+Multipart-Polygon-Geometry:
 ![Multipart-Polygon-Geometry.png](img_4.png)

+Multipart-Polyline-Geometry:
 ![Multipart-Polyline-Geometry.png](img_5.png)